Jack Halberstam: Gaga Feminism

-Gaga Feminism is outrageous ... impolite, abrupt, abrasive and bold.

-Halberstam uses contemporary pop culture examples such as SpongeBob SquarePants, Bridesmaids, and Dory from Finding Nemo to explore these tenets.
+In Gaga Feminism, Halberstam uses Lady Gaga as a symbol for a new kind of feminism during a time in which gender and sex seem to be in crisis.
+The ways in which Lady Gaga and all the subsequent craziness that comes with her resonates in popular culture suggest an evolving form of gender and sexuality.
+Gaga feminism does not seek to prescribe a particular version of the future, but presents options.
+It seeks to undo the category as a whole, rather than neatly round it out.
+Halberstam uses contemporary pop culture examples, such as SpongeBob SquarePants, Bridesmaids, and Dory from Finding Nemo to explore what he calls the tenets of Gaga Feminism.

 Other works

 In a Queer Time and Place: Transgender Bodies, Subcultural Lives, published in 2005, looks at queer subculture, and proposes a conception of time and space independent of the influence of normative heterosexual/familial lifestyle.

 Halberstam coedits the book series "Perverse Modernities" with Lisa Lowe.

 Trans*: A Quick and Quirky Account of Gender Variability, published in 2018, examines recent developments in the meanings of gender and gendered bodies.
 Through dissecting gendered language and creations of popular culture, Halberstam presents a complex view of the trans* body and its place in the modern world.

+In 2020, Halberstam published Wild Things: The Disorder of Desire, which explores the colonial implications and intersections of wildness and queerness, analyzing a range of media, including The Rite of Spring, Where the Wild Things Are, Cree artist Kent Monkman's work, and Donna Haraway's writing.

 Personal life

-Halberstam is one of six children.
-Halberstam's father, Heini Halberstam, and mother, Heather Peacock, were married until Heather's death in a car accident in 1971.

-Halberstam is attracted to women.
-After a relationship of 12 years, Halberstam has been romantically involved with a female sociology professor from Los Angeles, since 2008.
-Halberstam has said that he feels no pressure to marry, viewing marriage as a patriarchal institution that should not be a prerequisite for obtaining health care and deeming children "legitimate."
+In 2018, Halberstam began a relationship with scholar Macarena Gomez-Barris.
+Halberstam has said that he feels no pressure to marry, viewing marriage as a patriarchal institution that should not be a prerequisite for obtaining health care and deeming children "legitimate".
 Halberstam believes that "the couple form is failing".

 Honors and awards

+Halberstam was awarded a Guggenheim Fellowship in 2024 for Theatre Arts and Performance Studies.

 Halberstam has been nominated three times for Lambda Literary Awards, twice for the non-fiction book Female Masculinity.

 Halberstam was awarded the Arcus/Places Prize in 2018 from Places Journal for innovative public scholarship on the relationship between gender, sexuality and the built environment.

+In 2022, Halberstam delivered the Gifford Lectures on Collapse, Demolition, and the Queer Geographies and Unworlding: An Aesthetics of Collapse at the University of Glasgow.